 “On pages 104-107 of “Jesus, Interrupted”, Professor Ehrman paints a dismal picture of the disciples.
 Because they were uneducated fishermen and tradesmen, he implies they had no intelligence.
 But one doesn’t need an education to be intelligent or to do great things.
 Temujin, the man who became Genghis Khan, for example, was an illiterate man whose father was murdered by other Mongol tribesmen when Temujin was a child, and who consequently had to live by his wits.
 He finished up creating the second largest empire in history.
 But his empire wasn’t one that rose and fell with its creator, like that of Attila and his Huns.
 Genghis Khan created an empire that continued to expand after his death and which was governed efficiently, and he set in place the foundation of a nation with laws.
 He was a genius who is still revered by his countrymen today.

 When the apostles Peter and John were arrested and brought before the Sanhedrin (Acts 4:1-30), Luke tells us they were filled with the Holy Spirit, and they spoke so impressively that the Jewish rulers were amazed.
-He writes “Now when they saw the boldness of Peter and John, and perceived that they were unlearned and ignorant men, they marvelled; and they took knowledge of them, that they had been with Jesus” (Acts 4:13).
+He writes “Now when they saw the boldness of Peter and John, and perceived that they were uneducated, common men, they wondered, and they recognized that they had been with Jesus” (Acts 4:13 RSV-CE).
 Professor Ehrman has no hesitation in pointing out from this passage that Peter and John were illiterate.
 What he ignores is the most important point, which even the Jewish rulers noticed – these men had been with Jesus.
 It is this that made the difference.
 Lack of education is meaningless to God; or rather, I should say, lack of education is not only no hindrance to God, but he uses it by choice and design.
-In a passage in which Paul asks “hath not God made foolish the wisdom of this world?”,he writes, “But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; and base things of the world and things which are despised, hath God chosen, yea, and things which are not, to bring to nought things that are: That no flesh should glory in his presence” (1 Cor 1:20,27-29).
+In a passage in which Paul asks “Has not God made foolish the wisdom of the world?”,he writes, “God chose what is foolish in the world to shame the wise, God chose what is weak in the world to shame the strong, God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no flesh might boast in the presence of God” (1 Cor 1:26-29).

 Jesus chose simple and humble men to be the foundation of his Church and to build his Church.
 It was they who were the pillars; it was they who took the Gospel to the ends of the earth; and it was some of them who wrote the New Testament.
 And he equipped them to do so.
-In Jesus’ prayer for the disciples, he said “I have given them thy word….As thou hast sent me into the world, even so I also sent them into the world…..
-And the glory which thou gavest me, I have given them” (Jn 17:14, 18, 22).
+In Jesus’ prayer for the disciples, he said “I have given them your word….As you sent me into the world, so I have sent them into the world…..The glory that you have given me I have given to them” (Jn 17:14, 18, 22).
 If Jesus prayed for them, sent them, and gave them the word of God, and his glory, what is there that these men could not do?
 Even their enemies in the Sanhedrin could see this.
 Illiterate or not, these men were outstanding, and the world will never see the likes of them again!

 Whether these men could read or write is irrelevant.
 Paul and Matthew could write, but Paul chose to dictate his letters to a scribe.
 Peter probably couldn’t write but he had a brain and he could think and he could reason and he could speak, so he was quite capable of dictating his chosen words to a scribe.
 Whether or not John could write, I don’t know; but Jesus dictated the words he wanted John to write to the seven churches.
-Jesus isn’t stupid or impotent either; he wouldn’t have told John the words he wanted written if John couldn’t write or couldn’t remember correctly everything Jesus dictated.
-Just as Peter tells us that Paul wrote “according to the wisdom given unto him”, why couldn’t Jesus do the same for John, equipping him with whatever he needed to write the letters, whether that be a supernatural temporary gifting of writing, which is unlikely but not out of the question, or the ability to remember everything Jesus told him, and then dictate it to a scribe?
-To Professor Ehrman, that scenario is out of the question because he doesn’t believe in Jesus anyway; but for the Christian, there is no problem.
+Jesus isn’t stupid or impotent either; he wouldn’t have told John what he wanted him to write if John couldn’t write or couldn’t remember correctly everything Jesus dictated.
+Just as Peter tells us that Paul wrote “according to the wisdom given him”, why couldn’t Jesus do the same for John, equipping him with whatever he needed to write the letters, whether that be a supernatural temporary gifting of writing, which is unlikely but not out of the question, or the ability to remember everything Jesus told him, and then dictate it to a scribe?
+To Professor Ehrman, that scenario is out of the question because he doesn’t believe in Jesus anyway; but to the Christian, there is no problem.
 Not because we’re stupid and believe in fairies but because the evidence for our faith is all there in the bible – indeed, the bible itself is evidence, as I’ve demonstrated in other articles on this web site.

 This is just another ploy by Bart Ehrman to undermine the faith of Christians and perhaps to shore up his confidence in his own unbelief.
-In eternity, when he’s discovered that Jesus is all that the bible says of him, he’ll have endless ages to think about where he went wrong; but it won’t be simply an academic exercise for him there where he can go “Whoops!”.
+In eternity, when he’s discovered that Jesus is all that the bible says of him, he’ll have endless ages to think about where he went wrong; but it won’t be simply an academic exercise for him there where he can go “Whoops!”
 He won’t be a respected academic or scholar who is looked up to in that place; if anything, the souls of the multitudes who are themselves languishing there may well rise up against him for murdering them by deceiving them into abandoning Jesus, the only one who could – and would – save their souls if they would only trust him.
-In hell, “They that see thee shall narrowly look upon thee, and consider thee, saying, Is this the man that made the earth to tremble….?”
+In hell, “They who see you will stare at you, and ponder over you: ‘Is this the man who made the earth tremble….’?”
 (Isa 14:16).

-And as he passes through the gate, over which, in Dante’s allegory, reads “Abandon hope all ye who enter here”, he’ll discover that hell is not a myth after all; that God is not a “never-dying eternal divine Nazi”, as he accuses him (Ehrman, 2010, p 276), but the righteous judge of all the earth, who will say to that great scholar who frightened many with his erudition, “I never knew you: depart from me, you that work iniquity” (Matt 7:23).
+And as he passes through the gate, over which, in Dante’s allegory, reads “Abandon hope all ye who enter here”, he’ll discover that hell is not a myth after all; that God is not a “never-dying eternal divine Nazi”, as he accuses him (Ehrman, 2010, p 276), but the righteous judge of all the earth, who will say to that great scholar who frightened many with his erudition, “I never knew you; depart from me, you evildoer” (Matt 7:23).
 I do not gloat as I write these words.
 I recognise that I am no more worthy of grace than is Bart Ehrman; but the difference between us is not whether one of us is better or more deserving, but of faith in Jesus.
 I write these refutations of Professor Ehrman’s statements of unbelief to encourage those Christians who are intimidated by him and his deceitful claims.
 I want them to continue to trust Jesus with their souls and their eternity even though they feel their faith in Jesus and their trust in the bible may have been severely shaken by Professor Ehrman.
 Bart Ehrman himself has been deceived and, as do many other professing Christians who have also been deceived into abandoning Jesus, has taken it upon himself to pass on the deception to others, rob them of their faith and murder their souls; and he must pay the price for causing many of Jesus’ “little ones” i.e. Christians, to fall.
-“For thus saith the LORD of hosts…he that toucheth you toucheth the apple of his eye” (Zech 2:8).
+“For thus said the LORD of hosts…he who touches you touches the apple of his eye” (Zech 2:8).

 “Jesus, Interrupted: Revealing the Hidden Contradictions in the Bible (and Why We Don’t Know About Them)” 2010, p 16-17, by Bart Ehrman, publ., HarperCollins Publishers, NY